Imagineskies/project-int/README.md

 # project-int
-A text based game written 100% in batch
+A text based game written, almost 100% in batch